Thomas Powell (botanist): Bully Hayes

 It will be a lamentable inconsistency on the parts of the British and French governments if this iniquitous traffic be allowed under their flags after their intervention, only a few years ago to put a stop to Peruvian proceedings of the same character.

 Bully Hayes was killed by a crew mate in 1877.

 Family

-Powell died on 6 April 1887 in Penzance, Cornwall, and is buried in St John the Baptist Churchyard, Eltham, London, England, with his wife Jane Emma and one of his daughters—Hannah.
+Powell arrived home on furlough in England on 10 May 1885.
+Though intending to return to Samoa, he died at Penzance, Cornwall, on 6 April 1887.
+Jane Emma died at Eltham, London, on 6 July 1890, aged 68.
+They are buried in St John the Baptist Churchyard, Eltham, along with one of their daughters—Hannah.
 Thomas and Jane Powell had at least seven children; their eldest daughter, Jane Anne (1846–1920), married wealthy James Spicer Jr. (1846–1915), who ran the wholesale paper merchants James Spicer & Sons Limited with his brother Sir Albert Spicer.
 James Spicer was named as Powell's executor in his will.

 Legacy

-Plant and animal species named after Thomas Powell:
+Plant and animal genera and species named after Thomas Powell: